abuzarmd-ML/george_classifier/README.md

 **Classification steps:**
 - run the last cell `Yolov7-training.ipynb`.
 The result will be saved in 'classification_result/' folder.

-# Steps to run this classifier at your disposal
+# 2.Steps to run this classifier at your disposal
 - step1: clone this repo at your local machine-

   `git clone https://github.com/abuzarmd-ML/george_classifier.git`